hugo-t-b/scriptor/scriptor/README.md

 console.log(declined.genitive.plural); //=> "artium"
 ```

 To correctly decline/conjugate words that are generally regular with some irregular forms, the `overrides` option can be used.
-Other forms will not change.
+Forms that are not specified in `overrides` will not change.
 ```ts
 import scriptor from "scriptor";